If you’ve ever wanted to create an eBook now's the time. Here's what you need to know to create your own and sell it on your website.

 Your blog topic may be about one or two points from the eBook, but you don’t need to directly sell it within the blog (some sites may even frown upon it).

-Your goal is to generate enough interest from your post to bring traffic to your site and have them purchase your book.
+Your goal is to generate enough interest from your post to bring traffic to your site and have them complete that payment form to purchase the ebook.
 We suggest targeting at least ten different sites to guest on initially, and make your appeal specifically to that readership.

 Remember, you need to give them value and a reason to follow you to your website.